Deadline for £10k accountancy bursary approaches

-Students from disadvantaged communities are being offered the chance to apply for accountancy and finance bursaries through the ICAS Foundation and University of Glasgow.
+Students from disadvantaged communities have until 18 May to apply for accountancy and finance bursaries through the ICAS Foundation.

-The ICAS Foundation charity is offering bursaries to academically-talented students from disadvantaged communities who want to study accountancy or a finance-related degree at the University of Glasgow.
+The ICAS Foundation charity is offering bursaries to academically-talented students from disadvantaged communities who want to study accountancy or a finance-related degree.

 These bursaries will provide real benefits to students, their families, firms, business and society as a whole by widening access to the accountancy profession.

-The ICAS Foundation scheme includes mentor support and the possibility of a paid internship at the end of year 3.
+The ICAS Foundation scheme includes mentor support and help in securing a paid internship at the end of year 3.